Sunday, July 25, 2010

 As Willow pointed out, we also went to the woodwork expo yesterday.
 Very good value and very interesting- I'll soon be getting a lovely simple woodwork book from one of the stalls there.
 It's called Woodwork for Women but it's just really for anyone that knows very little about woodwork.
 We also watched quite a bit of woodturning.

-We'll be starting Willow's Egyptian block this week- should be fun and interesting, and continuing on Gabriel's bible block.
+We'll be starting Willow's Egyptian block this week- should be fun and interesting, and continuing on Gabriel's Bible block.

 Saturday, July 24, 2010